-Introduction to Computer Information Systems

-Concepts and theories regarding computer hardware, software, and information processing systems.
-Includes an intensive lecture component covering the most current technological/computer information available and a hands-on component using word processing, spreadsheet, database, and presentation, e-mail and web browsing application software packages.
+Introduction to Computer Information Systems Concepts and theories regarding computer hardware, software, and information processing systems.
+Includes an intensive lecture component covering the most current technological and computer information available and a hands-on component using word processing, spreadsheet, database, and presentation, email and web browsing application software packages.
 No prior experience necessary.
 General Education: Options.
 Three lecture.

-Introduction to MS Word
+CIS 122 (2) Introduction to MS Word

-Concepts and capabilities of word processing software MS Word in the Windows environment through extensive hands-on experience with business applications creating, editing, and enhancing documents appropriate to the work environment and personal use.
+Concepts and capabilities of word processing software Microsoft Word in the Windows environment through extensive hands-on experience with business applications creating, editing, and enhancing documents appropriate to the work environment and personal use.
 No prior computer experience required.
 Two lecture.
 May be taken for S/U credit.

-Introduction to Excel Spreadsheets
+CIS 123 (2) Introduction to Excel Spreadsheets

 Concepts and capabilities of electronic spreadsheet software using Microsoft Excel through extensive hands-on experience.
-Students will gain the necessary knowledge and skills to create, edit, and enhance worksheets and charts appropriate for workplace or personal use.
+Students will gain the necessary knowledge and skills to: create, edit, enhance worksheets and charts; use the data features of filtering, summarizing through sub-totals and totals, and pivot tables; link and embed objects between various Microsoft Office application software appropriate for workplace or personal use.
 Prior computer experience is not required.
 Two lecture.
-May be taken for S/U credit.
+May be taken for S/U credit